 Workplace Multitasking: Acceptable

 - You go high-low.
-According to experts on cognitive function, the key to effective multitasking is pairing a low level task with a higher level task.
-If you are engaged in something mundane, like stuffing envelopes or highlighting weekly income totals on the annual report, feel free to have that weekly check-in meeting, or dial in to the monthly conference call without worrying that your draining brain power.
+According to experts on cognitive function, the key to effective multitasking is pairing a low-level task with a higher-level task.
+If you are engaged in something mundane, like stuffing envelopes or highlighting weekly income totals on the annual report, feel free to have that weekly check-in meeting, or dial into the monthly conference call without worrying that your draining brainpower.

 - Your job requires it.
-Don’t confuse doing too much that your work suffers with putting good job skills to work.
+Don’t confuse doing too much that your work suffers from putting good job skills to work.
 Many jobs require multitasking behaviors.
 In fact, employers sometimes consider it a job requirement.
 Taking a coffee order at the same time you’re making change isn’t inefficient.
-It’s good service.
+It’s a good service.
 And, the more habitual multitasking becomes (that is, the more experience you accrue) the less cognitive dissonance will result.